Best Environmental Practice PVC

 - Australian PVC pipe contains no plasticiser, which means no phthalates

 - There are no dioxins in Australian PVC pipe

-- Australian PVC pipe contains no heavy metal additives, which means no lead and no cadmium
+- Australian PVC pipe contains no heavy metal additives or stabilisers, which means no lead or cadmium

-Australian Standards for PVC pipe specifically exclude such additives and are the only national PVC pipe product standards to do so worldwide.
+Australian Standards for PVC pipe specifically exclude such additives and worldwide are the only national product standards to do so.

-The GBCA further found that the level of dioxins emitted due to best practice production of PVC and its constituents is much less than that from other sources.
-Therefore, there is insufficient rationale for discrimination against PVC pipe on the basis of dioxin emissions (GBCA, 2010).
+The GBCA found that the level of dioxin emitted due to production of BEP PVC and its constituents, is much less than that from other sources.
+There is therefore no rationale for discrimination against PVC pipe on the basis of dioxin emissions (GBCA, 2010).